ashwinsridharan/VideoGamesSales/README.md

 After analyzing global sales, we also want to know whether regional sales followed a similar pattern or not.
 Using the same inputs and methods, we look into the sales in North America, Europe, and Japan.

 #### Regional Sales

-1. Sales in North America
+##### 1. Sales in North America <br>

-After running our decision tree with NA_Sales as the target variable, there were 24 leaves after pruning, and the  ASE value was 1.123327.
+After running our decision tree with NA_Sales as the target variable, there were 24 leaves after pruning, and the  ASE value was 1.123327. <br>
 The output from the decision tree node also yielded a table of Variable Importances.

 <img src="img/12.png?raw=true"/>

-Variable Importance: Transformed Critic Score >  Platform > Publisher > Rating > Transformed User Score > Year of Release
+Variable Importance: Transformed Critic Score >  Platform > Publisher > Rating > Transformed User Score > Year of Release <br>

 Generally speaking, North America Sales follows a similar pattern with Global Sales.
 The transformed Critic score still ranks first.
 Nintendo is still favored by the public.
-However, compared to Global Sales, Platform exceeds Publisher, and Genre becomes an insignificant factor in North America.
+However, compared to Global Sales, Platform exceeds Publisher, and Genre becomes an insignificant factor in North America. <br>

-We check our 3 hypotheses with the North America results:
+We check our 3 hypotheses with the North America results: <br>
 ●	Critic Score plays an important role in deciding the sales in North America, however, user scores do not have a big impact.
 NA Sales shares the same pattern with Global Sales <br>
 ●	Supporting our initial hypothesis big platform & publisher brands do matter when it comes to sales in North America <br>
 ●	Contrary to our hypothesis, the effect of the year of release on sales is also negligible <br>

-2. Sales in Europe
+##### 2. Sales in Europe

 After running our decision tree with EU_Sales as the target variable, we obtained a tree with 17 leaves after pruning to avoid overfitting, and the ASE value of the model was 0.571663.
 The output from the decision tree node also yielded a table of Variable Importances.